laffan/psd-to-phaser/generator/README.md

 At the moment, tiles only support one type.

 #### jpg
-Tiles are by default PNGs, but "jpg" tile groups will be exported as JPGs.
+Tiles are by default transparent PNGs, but "jpg" tile groups will be exported as JPGs.

 `S | groupName | jpg |`